ZigEmbeddedGroup/microzig/README.md

 - No allocator (ship your own!)
 - No support for functions that require an operating system of sorts in the background.
 - No support for `wchar_t` and `wchar.h` as it isn't portable between compilers.
+- Multi-byte character strings are implemented as UTF-8.

 ## Development